 Pic: Missing Naas man Trevor Deely

-Naas man Trevor Deely, who has been missing 21 years this week, has been described as the ‘linchpin’ of his family by his sister.
+Kildare man Trevor Deely, who has been missing 21 years this week, has been described as the ‘linchpin’ of his family by his sister as they vowed to keep looking for answers.

 Trevor disappeared in Dublin in the early hours of December 8, 2000.